youssefattia98/Surveillance-robot-with-Description-Logic-Finite-State-Machine-architecture/README.md

 * Creating a manual mode launch file:
     Applying such solution would give the user the capability to design his/her own map and pass it to the package, also gives the capability of testing different situations to see how the robot behaves.
 * creating a separate node for urgency checking:
     Creating such a node would be a better software architecture as the *finitestate* node will be only responsible for the robot behavior and the urgency will be passed by a message through a topic that the **finitestate* node subscribes to.

-* When the battery is low the batterynode cancels the robots current goal.
-However, the finite state machine does not use the return of the move_base to update the ontology or not.
-Therefore, if the robot was heading to a room and the battery needed to charge it will cancel the goal yet the room will be considered as visited and will be urgent in the next round.
-An easy fix for this problem is to check the return of the move_base to update the ontology VisitedAt property or not.

 * Tune the Move_base parameters to work better.